Return Home Return Home

 A grading used to indicate the least serious charges.

 A list of rules that the juvenile must follow while under probation supervision.
-All juvenile probation clients sign conditions of probation and are provided with a copy.
-They are generally the same for all juveniles and outline the expectations we have of/for them.
+Juveniles who are on probation sign conditions of probation and are provided with a copy.
+They are generally the same for all juveniles and outline the expectations that the Juvenile Probation Department has for them.
 They include, but are not limited to, obeying all laws; residing with a parent or guardian; attending school or GED program, be working, or seeking employment; keeping probation appointments; not leaving the state without permission from probation; not using alcoholic beverages, illegal drugs, or harmful substances; submitting to random urine testing; not possessing, using and/or carrying any firearms, knives, or weapons of any kind; and permitting the search of their person, property, or common areas in their homes.

 Each juvenile is also given conditions that are specific to their particular needs or situations.
 These include, but are not limited to: curfew, no contact with victims or co-conspirators, Community Alternative Work Service, restitution, fines, court costs, counseling, testing/evaluations, and license suspensions.